The Spy Gone North: Plot

 During the filming process, Park seizes an opportunity to visit Yongbyon under the pretext of searching for more artifacts, allowing him to get closer to the nuclear facility.
 While there, Ri and Kim Myung-soo, a relative of the Kim family, present him with a pin of the Kims.
 As Park witnesses the devastating effects of the North Korean famine, Kim confides his dissatisfaction with Kim Jong Il's regime.
 Kim is subsequently exiled.

 As Kim Dae-jung's popularity grows, which threatens the ANSP's influence, Choi orders Park to deliver a letter to the North Koreans.
 Suspicious of the agency's motives, Park wiretaps a meeting where Choi proposes to Ri and Jung to attack South Korea's outlying islands and weaken Kim's support.
 Park confronts Choi, who dismisses him as being swayed by the communists.
 Instead, Park turns to Ri, who secretly harbors doubts about the regime.

 They meet with Kim once again, dissuading him from going ahead with the provocation after Park exposes Jung's embezzlement of US$400,000 from Choi's payment.
 Kim Dae-jung is ultimately elected president, but the ANSP proceeds to expose Park as their spy.
 In Pyongyang, Ri forces Park to choose between defection to the North or face execution.
-While he rejected, Ri was unable to shoot Park.
+While Park rejects to defect, Ri is unable to shoot Park.
 Instead, Ri helps Park leave the North by giving him a special visa.
 The two bid a painful farewell as Ri stays behind, confident he won't be purged.
 Meanwhile, Kim investigates the ANSP's attempted election interferences, leading to Choi's dismissal and the ANSP's reorganisation into the National Intelligence Service.

 In 2005, Park and Ri reunite again in Shanghai at a South Korean advertising shoot featuring a North Korean actress alongside Lee Hyori.